jadzeidan/user-guides/bitbox01/advanced-features/bitbox01_pairing.md

 When full 2FA is enabled, possession of the mobile phone is required in order to spend coins.
 Full 2FA is enabled using the 'Settings' tab in the desktop app.
 Under the hood, an encrypted single-use PIN is sent to the mobile app, decrypted there, and returned to the BitBox when pressing the Accept button.

 >**Warning!** Be sure that you have a valid microSD card backup and know your recovery password before enabling 2FA.
-[Click here to see how to check if you have a valid backup.]({%link bitbox01/basic-features/managing_backups.md %}#verifying-a-backup) Once enabled, the micro SD slot, necessary for backups, and mobile app pairing is disabled.
-These are re-enabled only after resetting your BitBox.
-To then restore your wallet you will need the microSD card backup and your recovery password!
+[Click here to see how to check if you have a valid backup.]({%link bitbox01/basic-features/managing_backups.md %}#verifying-a-backup) Once enabled, the microSD slot, necessary for backups, and mobile app pairing is disabled.
+These are re-enabled only after resetting your BitBox01.
+To then restore your wallet you will need the **microSD card backup and your recovery password!**